WELCOME, I’M YOUR GUIDE, KATE.

 When we don’t have the nutrients we need to function well, our bodies start developing diseases.
 Such diseases include cancer, cardiovascular disease, hypertension, diabetes, autoimmune disease, Alzheimer’s, Anxiety, Depression, and more.

-Substances such as sugar wreak all kinds of havoc and even increase undesirable inflammatory processes in your body.
+Substances such as sugar and flour wreak all kinds of havoc and even increase undesirable inflammatory processes in your body.
 In my clinical practice, I’ve even seen patients improve their chronic pain simply by exchanging bread and pasta for vegetables and beans, due to their anti-inflammatory effects.

-Definition of “Good” Eating Habits
+Definition of “Good” or “Healthy” Eating Habits

-Examples of healthy foods are:
+Examples of what’s generally consider to be healthy foods are:

 • Vegetables